Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Step 3.
 Place Your Trade

-4. Enter size — in S&P500 contracts or in USDC units ($10 minimum order value, so 0.002 contracts minimum at current prices).
-I entered the minimum: 0.002 contracts.
+- Enter size — S&P500 contracts ($10 minimum order value, so 0.002 contracts minimum at current prices).
+I entered 0.002 contracts, the minimum.

-Quick math at current prices (~$6,547):
+Margin at current prices (~$6,547):

 | Position | Leverage | Margin Required | Notional Exposure |